ryderfang/Code_Pool/README.md

-// It's just some code for my uva & leetcode...
+It's just some codes for uva & leetcode. - recker